 Anton Fedosov is completing his doctorate in the Research Group for Ubiquitous Computing at USI Lugano in Switzerland.
 His research focuses on understanding user experience around contemporary sharing practices of personal digital information and physical objects.

-Airi Lampinen is an Associate Senior Lecturer in Human-Computer Interaction at Stockholm University in Sweden.
-Airi has studied interpersonal dynamics in peer-to-peer exchange extensively.
+Airi Lampinen is an Associate Senior Lecturer in Human-Computer Interaction at Stockholm University in Sweden and a Docent in Social Psychology at the University of Helsinki.
+She has studied interpersonal dynamics in peer-to-peer exchange extensively.
 Her ongoing research focuses on interpersonal challenges in sharing economies and alternative, member-driven peer-to-peer initiatives.

 Tawanna Dillahunt is an Assistant Professor at the University of Michigan’s School of Information.
 She designs, builds, enhances and deploys innovative technologies to address employment barriers among underserved job seekers.
 A key interest includes understanding how to integrate social science theory into the design of social technologies.

-Ann Light is a Professor of Design and Creative Technology at the University of Sussex and a Professor at Malmo University, Sweden.
+Ann Light is a Professor of Design and Creative Technology at the University of Sussex and Professor of Interaction Design, Social Change and Sustainability at Malmo University, Sweden.
 She specializes in the social impact of technology, and particularly the deployment of platforms.
 Her design work concerns innovation in social process, social justice and sustainability, researched using participatory methods.

 Coye Cheshire is an Associate Professor at the UC Berkeley School of Information (iSchool).
 His work focuses on how various forms of exchange are produced and maintained on the Internet, and more broadly, in computer-mediated exchanges.
 Coye’s current research topics include: (1) the role of trust and cooperation in interpersonal online interactions, (2) collective behavior and online collaboration, and (3) social incentives and motivations to contribute in online environments.